 the world through wisdom did not know God,

 In the realm of wisdom, the world, by employing human understanding, did not know God.
 The only way anyone can know God is by supernatural means; He reveals Himself (1:18-2:16).
 Human wisdom breaks down in its attempt to know God; it is utterly futile for finiteness to find infiniteness.

 If man is going to know God, he can only know God by God’s revelation.

-No one can become a Christian solely from the Adam’s apple up.
+No one can become a Christian solely from Adam’s apple up.
 Neither can anyone become a Christian without information.
 It is the nature of the information whereby a person becomes a Christian—God’s revelation of the gospel in the Bible.

 No one would know God if God did not reveal Himself.
 Since God is infinite, no one can know Him by finite means.
-God reveals Himself by nature, by the person of Christ, and by the Word of God.
+God reveals Himself by nature, the person of Christ, and the Word of God.

 Christianity depends on God to reveal Himself.
-It is a system of faith based on unadulterated grace from God to show Himself in Jesus Christ, in nature, and in the Word.
+It is a system of faith based on unadulterated grace from God to show Himself in Jesus Christ, in nature, and the Word.
 There is no merit in operation bootstraps.